Strategically focused on identifying small molecule drugs that have a proven history of efficacy

 Mechanism of Action

-LP-100 was first developed by MGI.
-Pharma and later in collaboration with global pharma company, Eisai.
-After achieving an objective response rate in 12-15% of prostate and ovarian cancer patients in phase 2 and phase 3 clinical trials, the program was shelved.
-Irofulven has been in over 30 clinical trials with 900 patients treated and has a history of tolerability, safety and efficacy in certain tumor sub-types.
+LP-100 was first developed by MGI Pharma and later in collaboration with global pharma company, Eisai.
+LP-100 has shown strong clinical anti-tumor activity against a 10-12% of patients with multidrug resistant advanced prostate cancer with notable resolution of bone metastases.
 Lantern’s process was to uncover a genomic signature that determines potential responders, develop suitable preclinical data, and successfully out-license it to Oncology Venture (a European Biotech) in 18 months.
 LP-100 is currently in an active phase II clinical trial in in AR-targeted and Docetaxel-pretreated metastatic castration-resistant prostate cancer (mCRPC) patients.

 Mechanism of Action